 Most Break-Ins Are Committed By Pros

-A studyOpens in a new tab. by the University of North Carolina Charlotte interviewed 422 felons who had been convicted of theft.
+A study by the University of North Carolina Charlotte interviewed 422 felons who had been convicted of theft.
 The results showed that most break-ins are committed by amateurs and that their main motivation for committing thefts was acquiring drugs (51%) or money (37%).
 Conversely only 1% of the 422 male and female respondents suggested that stealing guns was a motivation which goes against common belief that firearm theft is a main driver for many thieves.

 Summary